 where $K_1$ is a numerical (cut-off independent) factor.
 Denoting by $[x]$ the dimension of the quantity $x$, we get the first relation:

 A second relation comes from the first radiative correction for the $4$-points function, see Figure \ref{fig2} (on right). denote by $L_2$ the loop of length $2$ involved on the diagram, we get the relation : $[\lambda]=2[\lambda]+[L_2]$.
-Now, observe that, $L_1$ and $L_2$ have the same number of internal faces, i.e. $d-1$.
-There respective scaling then become:
+Now, observe that $L_1$ and $L_2$ have the same number of internal faces, i.e. $d-1$.
+Their respective scaling then becomes:

 as a result:

 leading to: